-A Beginner's Guide to npm — the Node Package Manager — SitePoint
+A Beginner’s Guide to npm, the Node Package Manager — SitePoint

 /usr

-This is the prefix we want to change, so as to install global packages in our home directory.
-To do that create a new directory in your home folder.
+This is the prefix we want to change, in order to install global packages in our home directory.
+To do that create a new directory in your home folder:

 $ cd ~ && mkdir .node_modules_global